jaengracio/FilmAppCA2/README.md

 ## How to run the backend

 Run the command 'npm run watch' on the backend folder.
 This runs the backendd server.

+### Note*
+When you log in or out, refresh the page to see the difference between a registered user and a guest.